7.8 Image Reconstruction

 The triangle filter gives slightly better results than the box: the weight falls off linearly from the filter center over the square extent of the filter.
 See Figure 7.41(b) for a graph of the triangle filter.

-Evaluating the triangle filter is simple: the implementation just computes a linear function based on the width of the filter in both the x and y directions.
+Evaluating the triangle filter is simple: the implementation just computes a linear function based on the width of the filter in both the and directions.

 Gaussian Filter